-Defendants City, TDA, Planning Commission, Tulsa County and Chamber
+Defendants City, Tulsa County and Chamber

-- 198. Plaintiffs restate and incorporate paragraphs 1 through 197 as if fully set forth herein. - 199.
-Defendants are literally profiting off the deaths, destruction, and despair that they created, without ensuring that the community and descendants of those subjected to the nuisance they created were significantly represented in the decision-making group or are direct beneficiaries of those efforts. - 200.
+- 152. Plaintiffs restate and incorporate paragraphs 1 through 152 as if fully set forth herein. - 153.
+Defendants are literally profiting off the deaths, destruction, and despair that they created, without ensuring that the community and those subjected to the nuisance they created were significantly represented in the decision-making group or are direct beneficiaries of those efforts. - 154.
 Defendants actively engaged in the destruction of the Historic Greenwood District and its viability, prosperity, and national acclaim, refuse to take any responsibility for having caused the Massacre, and refuse to pay any compensation for losses incurred during the Massacre or investigate the crimes committed during the Massacre.
-It is grossly inequitable for the Defendants to retain the benefits they receive from marketing Black Wall Street rather than providing those benefits to the Black residents and businesses in the Greenwood District and North Tulsa, with top priority placed on those who are descendants of the Black residents who resided in the Greenwood District at the time of the Massacre.
+It is grossly inequitable for the Defendants to retain the benefits they receive from marketing Black Wall Street rather than providing those benefits to the Black residents and businesses in the Greenwood District and North Tulsa, with top priority placed on those who are survivors of the Black residents who resided in the Greenwood District at the time of the Massacre.